 There are 7 types of property that exist in the UK.
 To an extent, the variety of properties available to buy and rent are based purely on style, space and affordability.
 Houses as a broad category encompasses a few variations of styles; you can get detached, semi-detached, end of terrace and terrace.
 Then you have cottages, bungalows and flats which serve an entirely different purpose.
 The type of property will also depend on where you live.
 In general, when you live in large congested cities, people will often live in flats and in towns, there will be long streets of houses joined together which are known as terraced houses.
 And of course, the countryside is characteristic of its larger cottages, bungalows and two or three storey houses that have a lot of land for varied use.

-The term 'flat' is synonymous with British English.
+The first of our 7 types of property that exist in the UK is the humble flat. term 'flat' is synonymous with British English.
 From studio flats, to maisonettes and 2-storey flats, a flat is a living area that is self-contained and in one part of a building.
 A building is usually split into individual flats and the communal areas are those that are shared e.g. lifts, stairwells, receptions etc.…

 Detached houses are more likely to be the property types we all dream of owning.
 They tend to be more private as they are single standing properties, and do not share walls with other houses.
 Due to its privacy, detached houses are a lot more expensive and high in demand.